Rhinosinusitis

 Treatment:

-Click here to play Rhinosinusitis Treatment Flash Movie
+Click here to play Rhinosinusitis Treatment Movie

 It is mainly medical.
 Surgical treatment is contraindicated as it may predispose to spread of infection or osteomyelitis or osteitis of sinus walls.
 However, surgery is indicated in case of failed medical treatment and in impending or occurrence of complications.